-Now that you have Rally installed, you are ready to start testing OpenStack with Rally!
+Now that you have Rally installed, you are ready to start benchmarking OpenStack with it!

 Step 1.
-Setting up the environment and running a task from samples
+Setting up the environment and running a benchmark from samples

 - Registering an OpenStack deployment in Rally

-- Running Rally Tasks
+- Benchmarking

 - Report generation

-In this demo basic operations in Rally are performed, such as adding OpenStack cloud deployment, running task against it and generating report.
+In this demo, we will show how to perform some basic operations in Rally, such as registering an OpenStack cloud, benchmarking it and generating benchmark reports.

-It's assumed that you have gone through Step 0.
-Installation and have an already existing OpenStack deployment with Keystone available at KEYSTONE_AUTH_URL>.
+We assume that you have gone through Step 0.
+Installation and have an already existing OpenStack deployment with Keystone available at <KEYSTONE_AUTH_URL>.